Undervalued gem that IPOed at literally the worst time ever: LVJI (meme version)

 X avg. number of guides per attraction tier

-X avg. annual revenue per guide
+X avg. annual revenue per guide - Bottom up content production approach

 Number of guides Lvji produced